 I’ve encountered Henry Z. only once or twice since.
 In early 2005 on a visit to Steinway Hall, I was there on the wrong day of the week to catch him in, but I did see a lovely, wide poster of a Steinway keyboard, with the title, “Happy 88th, Henry Z.”In the Fall of 2005 I expanded this web page.
 Soon thereafter I called Henry Z and invited him to have a look, which he did (via printout).
 The result is this voicemail message, which captures this lovely man better than any written words can.

 I saw Henry Z one more time, in the fall of 2006.
 He graciously took me and a friend on a tour of Steinway Hall and shared its wonders as if for the first time rather than the millionth time.
 On the wall there is a Steinway family tree.
-It starts at left with one family and as time marches on into the 1970s, you can see that there are many descendents.
-I ran my finger down the long list of descendants as of 1972 when he sold Steinway to CBS and said, "My.
+It starts at left in the mid 1800s with one family, and as time marches on into the 1970s, you can see that there are many descendents.
+I ran my finger down the long list of descendants at the peak, around 1972 when he sold Steinway to CBS and said, "My.
 This must be why you had to sell to CBS."
-Henry chuckled and said, "In a nutshell."
+Henry Z chuckled.
+"In a nutshell."